viihna-lehraine/Shadex/README.md

 ## Features

+**The current version is quite buggy.
+I'm working on daily basis to get it running smoothly.**

 - Drag and drop color swatches
 - Copy color values with a single click
 - Limit very dark colors (can be turned on or off)